 2. Spray Falls

 : Filled with wildflowers and provides unobstructed views of Mt.
 Rainier for about 2 miles.

 4. Suspension Bridge Crossing: An amazing experience of crossing a suspension bridge over the Carbon River.

-5. Numerous waterfalls on the climb up along Wonderland Trail.
+5. Numerous waterfalls on the climb up along Wonderland Trail

 6. Mowich Lake itself.

 itself.
 Once at the park which is filled with wildflowers in season, you'll enjoy an unobstructed view of Mt.
 Rainier for about 2 miles.
 The trail then becomes Seattle Park Trail, and you start a long, 7 mile and ~4000 ft descent.

-The trail then joins the Wonderland Trail where you take a left and continue 1 mile.
+trail where you take a left and continue 1 mile.
 After 1 mile, take a left to another trail and cross the Carbon River again over a log bridge crossing to join the Wonderland Trail

 Then you start climbing again for 3-4 miles through the woods, with numerous waterfalls on the way.
 Close to the Ipsut Pass, you'll get a beautiful view of the valley behind you.

 After Ipsut Pass, the trail descends all the way back to the Mowich Lake with about 0.5 miles along the lake.

 Typical Pacific Northwest forest with Spray Park